tekntrash/continousservorobotichand/README.md

 To that end, another program reads from that database and keeps a record on the last movement of each finger.
 This last record is then read, thereby allowing the system to predict the last position of that finger, and move accordingly.

 For our tests, we used the widely known 3D printed prosthetic hand available at Thingiverse (https://www.thingiverse.com/thing:1691704).
-This hand was meant to have only 2 servos, so we adapted it for 5 servos.
+This hand was meant to have only 2 servos, so we adapted it for 5 servos (see photos).
 A simpler solution could be to just use a variation of that which does offer 5 servos (https://www.thingiverse.com/thing:4807141).
+The I2 hand by Inmoov (https://inmoov.fr/hand-i2/) is a much better option, as it employs springs which provide much more precision and durability than the nylon paracord of the previous ones.
+For servos, we used the inexpensive DS04-NFC

+Build a suitable robot hand